Master's Degree in Human Services Counseling - FAQ

 Full-time is considered four courses in the fall and spring, and two courses in the summer.
 Three courses in the fall and spring is full-time for our financial aid purposes.
 Two courses in the fall and spring are required to be allotted 50 percent for the year of our School of Psychology & Counseling (SPC) financial aid.
 A master's degree must be completed within five years of the beginning of the master's program.

-If you did not major or at least minor in psychology at the undergraduate level, make sure that you meet the nine credit hours of course work in the field of psychology/behavioral sciences which is a prerequisite for the degree-seeking student.
+We do not require applicants to have majored in psychology at the undergraduate level.
+We do feel, however, that it is beneficial for applicants to have at least nine credit hours of psychology-related coursework.
+If you did not major or at least minor in psychology at the undergraduate level, you may want to consider taking additional undergraduate courses.
+Again, this is not a prerequisite for admission.
 Recommended courses include: Intro to Psychology, Research Methods/ Statistics, Personality Theory, Human Development, Abnormal Psychology, Psychological Test and Measurements, Social Psychology and Physiological Psychology.

 Each year we admit and enroll about 100 students into all of our master's programs.
 Last year we received over 300 applications.